Itching For More Anime Like Sword Art Online?

-The success of the VMMORPG anime genre stems largely on its ability to enthrall its intended audience to a great extent.
+The success of the VMMORPG anime genre only seems to be growing.
 The appeal of anime like Sword Art Online to the population of fans is so profound that studios saw fit to animate more material of its genre which led to its growth.
 But why does the idea of being trapped in a virtual reality appeal so much to many of us?

 Log Horizon is a super famous VMMORPG anime like Sword Art Online that has a huge fanbase!

 The genre of VMMORPG began to develop when anime creators were able to harness a common emotional premise among many anime fans.
 Many of us crave a distraction - an escape from real life.
 That is why an immersive setting in anime like Sword Art Online works for us.
 Perhaps there are some parts of reality that we dread living.
 After all, the reason we like the anime we like is because we delve into the those worlds and become so absorbed in them.

 Many otaku are also avid online gamers.
 Immersing themselves in anime, manga, and online games, they avoid the many mundane routines they have to deal with in real life.
 Perhaps that is why getting trapped in a virtual reality appeals so much to anime fans.
 It captures the interests of anime fans to the extent that even some would even wish to be trapped in those fictional worlds.
 As such, the most popular VMMORPG anime, Sword Art Online, was, to a certain degree, everyone's dream situation.

 Watching Sword Art Online was largely addictive for some, as it satisfied many subconscious ambitions.
 A dark and mysterious lone wolf in an online game but at the same time being obscenely strong and surrounded by girls who are attracted to him, the protagonist of Sword Art Online, Kirito, quickly gained popularity among fans.
 The premise of anime like Sword Art Online absolutely nail the fantasies of their core audience.